-Mechanical positioning of the read/write heads is achieved using a Hewlett-Packard designed rotary actuator.
-Actuator current is supplied by the actuator driver, which amplifies position information from the servo circuits.
-A shipping latch captures the heads at the inside diameter of the disks (away from user data) whenever power is removed from the disk drive.
-This prevents the actuator from moving over data until power is applied to the disk drive.
-At power-on, the processor releases the latch, allowing normal movement of the heads.
+A rotary actuator positions the heads.
+A shipping latch captures the actuator arm at the inside diameter of the disks (away from user data) whenever power is removed from the disk drive.
+This prevents the heads from moving over data until power is applied and the disks are spinning, causing the heads to fly at a safe distance above the disk surfaces.
+During the power-up sequence, the processor releases the latch, allowing normal movement of the heads.